 Total volunteers 2016-17

-The AVID program supported 30 volunteers in Nepal in 2015-16 and will support 18 volunteers in Nepal in 2016-17, including in the health & disability, education, disaster prevention & preparedness, and human rights sectors.
+The Australian Volunteers program supported 30 volunteers in Nepal in 2015-16 and will support 18 volunteers in Nepal in 2016-17, including in the health & disability, education, disaster prevention & preparedness, and human rights sectors.

 How to apply

 More information, including applicant eligibility criteria can be found on the Australian Volunteers website.